What is Sub Ohm Vaping?

 Always be sure to use proper authentic batteries that are suitable for Sub Ohm vaping.
 Most vapers use 18650 batteries which can be bought cheaply from a trusted vaping vendor.
 Be sure to never exceed the Amp limit of your batteries!
 If you are uncertain, use the Steam Engine app.

 Never use batteries that are damaged, as this is the major cause of battery failure.
 Always make sure your batteries are fresh, with no visible nicks or dents.
 Get them rewrapped, or just buy new ones… Finally, never carry loose batteries in your pocket, to avoid the possibility of a battery venting.

 For more info on battery safety refer to our Best Batteries for Vaping and our Battery Safety Guide.

 Do I have to Sub Ohm?

-Hopefully you now have a better understanding of what Sub Ohm vaping is all about.
-Don’t just follow the trends blindly.
-Do some research and think about whether or not this is for you.
-Like anything else, vaping started as a means of quitting cigarettes but has quickly evolved into a hobby.
-This hobby is now becoming into a sport much like people who rebuild cars for racing.
-Welcome to the fast and furious world of vaping!
+Vaping started as a means of quitting cigarettes, but has quickly evolved into a hobby, just like anything else.
+This hobby is now becoming a sport, just like people who rebuild cars for racing.
+If you just started Sub Ohming, then welcome to the fast and furious world of vaping!